 Elevation contours of the proposed site were developed for use as the bathymetric grid for the Sites Reservoir CE-QUAL model.
-The 2-foot contours were processed by DWR for elevations below 520 feet

-(relative to GCS North American 1983 datum), which exceeds the proposed maximum reservoir operating level.
+The five-foot contours were processed for elevations below 520 feet (relative to GCS North American 1983 datum), which exceeds the proposed maximum reservoir operating level.
 The contours were split into segments manually in ESRI ArcMap software, and elevation-area curves were generated for each segment.
 These elevation-area curves were then imported into Excel to calculate segment lengths and widths for input to the CE-QUAL-W2 model.

-The model reservoir has four longitudinal branches, two along the main reservoir body and two along the two arms on the west side of the main branch.
+model reservoir has four longitudinal branches, two along the main reservoir body and two along the two arms on the west side of the main branch.
 Final segmentation of the CE-QUAL-W2 grid starts with the upstream end of the main reservoir branch and the dam near the middle of the reservoir.
-Figure 6D-1 shows the model segments with branches color-coded in the image on the right.
-Branch 1 includes segments 2 through 8, branch 2 includes segments 11 through 24, branch 3 includes segments 27 through 31, and branch 4 includes segments 34 through 36.
-The outlet is located in segment 8.
-Figure 6D-2 shows the storage-elevation curve developed from the model segments.